-This gluten-free apple crisp with almond flour is so simple and perfect for fall.
-If you love baked apples and cinnamon, you’ll love this healthy apple crisp recipe!
-The crumble topping couldn’t be easier and it’s made with no oats, grains, dairy, or refined sugar so it’s paleo and vegan.
+This gluten-free apple crisp recipe with almond flour is so simple and so good.
+If you love baked apples and cinnamon, you'll love this healthy apple crisp!
+The crumble topping couldn't be easier and it's made with no oats, grains, dairy, or refined sugar so it's paleo and vegan.

 Fall apples are perfect for baking apple crisps!
 This crisp uses the same method as my peach blueberry crisp, for a super easy fruit crisp with almond flour and pecans instead of the traditional oatmeal crumble.

 Best of all this easy gluten-free apple crisp recipe takes less than 10 ingredients.